HaGGi13/ConnyConsole/README.md

 ### Pipeline

-This chapter provides an overview what the current build pipeline provides.
+This chapter provides an overview of what the current build pipeline provides.

 - [GitVersion][18] integrated for auto [SemVer (Semantic Versioning)][19] based on Git history;
 - [SonarQube][20] (cloud, free plan) integrated;